dylan-lang/dylan-tool/documentation/source/index.rst

   workspace is the same as a package directory so there is only one active package.
 See `Workspaces`_ for discussion of multi-package workspaces.

-  The `dylan update`_ subcommand scans active packages when creating the registry.
+  `dylan update`_ scans active packages when creating the registry.

 release
   A specific version of a package.
 A release has a `Semantic Version`_ associated